unbit/uwsgi-docs/tutorials/SerializingAccept.rst

 The "ROBUST" term is pthread-borrowed.
 If a lock is "robust", it means if the process locking it dies, the lock is released.

-You would expect it from all of the lock engine, but sadly only few of the works reliably.
+You would expect it from all of the lock engine, but sadly only few of them works reliably.

 For such a reason the uWSGI master process has to allocate an additional thread (the 'deadlock' detector) constantly checking for non-robust unreleased locks mapped to dead processes.